Guide to Calculating the SaaS Magic Number

 How Do You Calculate the SaaS Magic Number?

 The primary SaaS magic number equation uses quarterly revenue numbers for the calculation.
-But you can use monthly recurring revenue (MRR) to come up with your magic number on a monthly basis or calculate on an annual basis, depending on your normal sales cycle.
+But you can use monthly recurring revenue (MRR) to come up with your magic number on a monthly basis or calculate it on an annual basis, depending on your normal sales cycle.

 Regardless of the approach you take, the calculation gives you a high-level understanding of sales efficiency.
 The calculation combines new ARR/MRR and renewal revenue to provide a more holistic understanding of business growth rate.
 But if you need to get more granular with renewal and upgrade performance, you can couple your magic number calculation with other financial metrics like net revenue retention.